FreeCAD/DevelopersHandbook/gettingstarted/CLion.md

 ### Technique for getting Python testing working

-The challenge here is to get CLion to listen on a port for the incoming connection from pydevd, and to execute pydevd on that port in the program under test.
+The challenge here is to get CLion to listen on a port for the incoming connection from PyDev, and to execute PyDev on that port in the program under test.
 Since CLion does not support this natively, we trick it.
-To do this we need to have a pydevd installed in the python interpreter in FreeCAD.
+To do this we need to have a PyDev installed in the python interpreter in FreeCAD.

 ### Running a basic c++ debug